-You’ve attended dance championships, what are they like and will you be doing more?
+You’ve attended dance championships previously, what are they like and will you be doing more?

 Sadly, I am no longer with my dance team and am unsure on whether I will compete again but I had such an amazing run with the dancing phase.
 Competitions are my absolute favourite thing about dancing, obviously they are nerve-racking when you arrive and, of course, competing against other dancers for solos and duos, but the atmosphere is electric.
 When competing in solos, you perform in heats, so alongside other dancers, you also have no clue what the song you’re dancing to will be until you are about to dance.
 I always loved that as it kept me on my toes and would often result in freestyling.
 I’ve only ever not placed in the top three once when competing for solos and have always come away with a trophy.
 I remember winning my very first sash the first time I had competed in the higher category and that is something I will always hold very close to me.

-Do you choreograph your own routines, if so, did you help with SGR’s performance on this year’s GWIT final?
+Do you choreograph your own routines, and did you help with SGR’s performance on this year’s Got What It Takes final?

-When I used to dance, competitions would usually be freestyle and me and my duo would choreograph our own routines so yes.
+When I used to dance, competitions would usually be freestyle and my duo and I would choreograph our own routines, so yes.
 In regards to the GWIT final, all us girls worked together on creating the perfect routine to perform.

 I’d say there’s a lot more pressure performing in a group.
 If you mess up, it’s not just on you, it then lands on the whole group, however, luckily, that is the only downside.
 You have so much more support being in a group as we all hype each other up as we want to be the best we can all be, it’s like a family, someone is always there for you if you’re feeling down rather than having to go through it alone.
 As a performer, it is also a lot more work as there are choreographed sets and challenging harmonies.
 I’d say it is shaping me to become a better performer.